NullDev/mathlib/README.md

 ## What this is

-This is my personal zero-dependency collection of various mathematical functions using BigInts, completely written from scratch. <br>
+This is my personal zero-dependency collection of various mathematical functions using BigInts, <br>
+completely written from scratch. <br>

 Functions _should_ be optimized for performance and accuracy, and _should_ be safe for large numbers. <br>
 But I can give zero guarentees.
 If you're using this, you're on your own. <br>
 I do write tests for every single function implemented, but I cvan't guarentee that the tests are sane either... <br>